OpusVL/C19-bundle/README.md

     git clone https://github.com/OpusVL/C19-Prototype-Middleware
     cd C19-Prototype-Middleware
     git checkout xml-stuff
-    docker build -t registry.deploy.opusvl.net/careprotect/care-protect-ui .
+    docker build -t c19-middleware-dev .
+    ## Now edit .env to say MIDDLEWARE_IMAGE=c19-middleware-dev

 Now your docker-compose command will bring up the new image!
-No guarantees are made that the images built this way are functional.
+No guarantees are made that the images built this way are functional (nor that they will build at all).
 That's why the work is on a branch.

 ## Environment variables